altaimeh/Python-Projects/turtle-drawing/README.md

 # Turtle Drawing!
-A simple application that allows you to input any text and have python turtle draw it for you
+A simple application that allows you to input any text and have python turtle draw it for you or erase it for you